brylevkirill/notes/Reinforcement Learning.md

   ["Trust Region Policy Optimization"](#trust-region-policy-optimization-schulman-levine-moritz-jordan-abbeel) by Schulman et al. `paper` `summary`

+  [overview](https://youtu.be/xe-z4i3l-iQ?t=30m35s) by Pieter Abbeel `video`
+  [overview](http://videolectures.net/deeplearning2016_abbeel_deep_reinforcement/#t=1630) by Pieter Abbeel `video`
+  [overview](https://youtube.com/watch?v=gb5Q2XL5c8A) by John Schulman `video`
+  [overview](https://yadi.sk/i/1oyihBnm3HiKHm) by Alexander Fritsler `video` `in russian`

+  [overview of implementation](https://yadi.sk/i/b0ol2gUV3HiKKJ) by Alexander Fritsler and Fedor Ratnikov `video` `in russian`

+  [explanation](http://kvfrans.com/what-is-the-natural-gradient-and-where-does-it-appear-in-trust-region-policy-optimization/) of natural gradient in TRPO by Kevin Frans
+  [explanation](http://www.alexirpan.com/rl-derivations/#natural-policy-gradient) of natural gradient by Alex Irpan

 ----

-  "TRPO uses the notion of a trust region, which restricts optimisation steps to within a region where the approximation of the true cost function still holds."
+  "TRPO uses the notion of a trust region, which restricts optimization steps to within a region where the approximation of the true cost function still holds."

   "As you iteratively improve your policy, it’s important to avoid parameter updates that change your policy too much, as enforced by constraining the KL divergence between the distributions predicted by the old and the new policy on a batch of data to be less than some constant δ.
 This δ (in the unit of nats) is better than a fixed step size, since the meaning of the step size changes depending on what the rewards and problem structure look like at different points in training.
 It matters more as we do more experience replay.
 Instead of conjugate gradients the simplest instantiation of this idea could be implemented by doing a line search and checking the KL along the way."